Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What’s in Food Coloring?

-Artificial food colorings were originally made from coal tar.
-Now, synthetic food dyes are derived from petroleum or crude oil.
+Artificial food colorings were initially made from coal tar.
+Now, synthetic food dyes are derived from petroleum1 or crude oil.
 The final products are tested to ensure they contain no traces of petroleum.

 Some food coloring is made from plant-based materials, such as Blue No. 2, the same indigo dye used to color denim.
 Other natural sources of pigment include turmeric, a plant that grows in India, and cochineal, an extract from an insect that creates a red color.